LibreCAD/docs/ref/draw-prefs.rst

 Margins determine the printable area of a page.
 Specified fields at the edges of the page are marked with gray color and always stay empty on the output.

 If tiled printing is used to output the drawing, use *Number of pages* section to set a horizontal and a vertical number of pages.
-For more details about the tiled printing see :ref:`Printing Guide <printing-guide>`.
+For more details about the tiled printing see :ref:`Printing Guide <complete&print>`.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst